 Honestly, I would love her to go to the closer one because she knows it and it is really really easy to get to.
 That counts for a lot when you’re dragging two children out of the door.
 I’m not saying we’re never late, but it’s rare.

-And so, with that in mind, we looked round the nearer one.
+And so, with that advice in mind, we looked round the nearer primary school.